cloudfoundation-community/cloudfoundation.org/docs/understanding-cloud-foundation/why-build-a-cloud-foundation.md

 ## A Team's Cloud Journey - with IT Services

 Let's look at the cloud journey for an application team that wants to build a typical cloud application.
 The team wants to take advantage of cloud-native services for machine learning, however it also needs access to on-premise systems that hold required data.
 The team therefore needs a cloud tenant and on-premise connectivity.
-When an organisation manages its cloud capabilities as IT Services, the team's cloud journey will look like this:
+When an organization manages its cloud capabilities as IT Services, the team's cloud journey will look like this:

 ![image-cade48b7-0ce2-4ede-989e-e7c7d4d9727a](./cade48b7-0ce2-4ede-989e-e7c7d4d9727a.png)